Cosmoglobe/zodipy/docs/usage.md

 *Note that the color bar is logarithmic.*

 ### Solar cutoff angle
 Few experiments look directly in towards the Sun.
-We can initialize `Zodipy` with the `solar_cutoff` argument to mask all input pointing that looks in towards the sun with an angular distance smaller than the `solar_cutoff` value.
+We can initialize `Zodipy` with the `solar_cut` argument to mask all input pointing that looks in towards the sun with an angular distance smaller than the `solar_cut` value.

 ```python hl_lines="9"
 {!examples/get_binned_emission_solar_cutoff.py!}